martinnett/Resume/README.md

 80% Coding / 20% Make product

-My graduate tutor and his partner set up a startup to do internet crowdfunding, I was persuaded to give up the work of SMW and was appointed as the product manager and technical partner of the company.
+My graduate tutor and his partner set up a startup to do internet crowdfunding, I was persuaded to give up the work of SMW and was appointed as a senior front-end developer and technical partner of the company.

 ### 2013.9 - 2016.8 丨 SMW · Front-end Developer & Product Manager